Romanized Bengali — Online Sounds

 GENERAL NOTES

-1. Roman letters that represent the ‘cerebral’ Bengali sounds are underlined (“d”) or with a dot below (“ḍ”) to distinguish them from the ‘dental’ family (“d”).
+3. Roman letters that represent the ‘cerebral’ Bengali sounds have a dot below (like “ḍ”) or are underlined (like “d”) to distinguish them from the ‘dental’ family (like “d”).

-2. The shape of Bengali characters may change according to context: independent, initial, medial, or final.
-In contrast, the Romanized characters do not change at all.
+4. The shape of Bengali characters may change according to context: independent, initial, medial, or final.
+In contrast, the Romanized characters do not change at all, whatever their context.

 [Go to Top] [Go to Contents]